department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/conversation_guide.md

 - How would you select one of these messages to read?
 - How many messages would you be comfortable scrolling through?

-*If they filter. . .*****
+*If they sort. . .*****
-- Do you ever look at messages after you have written them to your provider?
-If so, where would you go to find them?
+- Would you ever want to change the order you see these messages in?
+What order would you like to see them in?
+How would you do that?

 *If they search. . .*
 - What are you seeing here?